 They’re also definitely set on returning to the same studio in Ireland where they’ve recorded everything to date.
 It’s important for Ireland to remain the home base of the band, and even though it can be a pain in the arse travelling.
 Alan reveals that they feel most comfortable there and wouldn’t want to make the record anywhere else.
 “For us, it’d mean making a progression’s easier as it’s somewhere we’ve been before.
 This is much more of a natural thing and we don’t have to make such a big deal out of it.”

-Taken from the December 14 / January 15 issue of DIY, out now.
-Photos: Carolina Faruolo.
+As featured in the December 2014 / January 2015 issue of DIY, out now.
+Scroll down to get your copy.

 More like this